-Located a twenty minute drive from Ibiza Town and the airport, Hotel Las Brisas clinging to the dramatic cliffs of Es Porroig Point, the hotel and its grounds have sweeping views of gorgeous bay of Es Cubells.
-It’s an ideal base for exploring the southwest and west of the island, considered by many as its prettiest area.
-Plus here you are close enough to the action and attractions of the island while having an intimate lover’s retreat far removed from the noisy party beaches.
+Located a twenty minute drive from Ibiza Town and the airport, Hotel Las Brisas clinges to the dramatic cliffs of Es Porroig Point, granting it sweeping views of gorgeous Es Cubells Bay and its shimmering turquoise waters.
+It’s an ideal base for exploring the southwest and west of the island, considered by many as its most beautiful part of Ibiza.
+It offers the additional advantage of being close enough to the action and attractions of the island while providing an intimate lovers’ hideaway far removed from the noisy party beaches lined with colossal hotels.

 An Exquisite and Exotic Lover’s Retreat

 As soon as you enter through the doorway, you feel like you’ve just stepped into a peaceful oasis.
-With arabesque courtyards, gurgling fountains, wooden beamed ceilings and airy open lounges, the design of the hotel gives you the sensation of almost being a guest of the “Sultan of Ibiza.”
+With arabesque courtyards, gurgling fountains, wooden-beamed ceilings and airy lounges, the design of the hotel gives you the sensation of almost being a guest of the “Sultan of Ibiza.”

-This spirit is carried over in the decor highlighting carefully selected exotic artifacts like wooden sculptures, Chinese vases, oriental lamps, thick woven tapestries and massive treasure chests, beckoning the curious eye.
-Each of the several lounges has a slightly different ambiance, which you can absorb reclined in one of the plush sofas and inviting armchairs.
+This spirit is carried over in the decor, punctuated with carefully selected exotic objets d’art like wooden sculptures, Chinese vases, oriental lamps, thick woven tapestries and massive treasure chests.
+Each of the several lounges has a slightly different ambiance, which you can absorb reclined on one of the plush sofas and inviting armchairs.
 Fitness-minded holidayers can even keep up their routine in the outdoor gym, located under the alcoves of one of the courtyards.

-A Room with More Than an Average View
+A Room with A More Than Average View

 The hotel has three suites and six rooms, all with private terraces and sea views.
-Each room is decorated in a different style, though with the same exotic flare found in the common areas.
+Each room has a different theme, though all exude the same exotic flare found in the common areas.
 They are all air-conditioned and have en-suite bathrooms.
 We were lucky to stay in one of the two spacious junior suites.
-Found on the second floor, it had a comfortable king-sized bed, sitting area, bathroom with a shower and tub… but it was the 50 m2 terrace that we fell completely in love with.
-Featuring both a covered pergola lounge and and sun exposed front section facing the garden and sea, we almost didn’t want to leave it!
-There is also a VIP suite which has a living room, 2 bedrooms, special amenities and a 150 m2 terrace with shaded lounge areas.
+Found on the second floor, it had a comfortable king-sized bed, sitting area, bathroom with a shower and tub, however, it was the 50 m2 terrace that completely won us over.
+Featuring both a covered pergola sitting area and a sun exposed front section facing the garden and sea, we almost didn’t want to leave!
+A step up from this room is the VIP suite which has a living room, 2 bedrooms, special amenities and a vast 150 m2 terrace with shaded lounge areas.

-While we could have stayed on our private terrace our whole stay, the other outdoor spaces of the hotel enticed us to explore further.
-The pool area extends between the hotel and the cliff’s edge, offering jaw-dropping vistas of the bay.
-This is particularly spectacular either at the end of the afternoon or in the morning, when the golden sunlight turns the waters a deep aquamarine.
-There are unique lounge areas designed for couples like the comfortable daybeds next to the pool and shaded areas overlooking the sea, perfect for taking in a late afternoon cocktail.
+While we were thoroughly tempted to remain on our private terrace for our whole stay, other outdoor spaces of the hotel enticed us.
+The pool area and garden extend between the hotel and the cliff’s edge, offering jaw-dropping vistas of the bay.
+The scenery is particularly spectacular late afternoon or early morning when the golden sunlight turns the waters a deep aquamarine.
+There are various lounge areas specifically designed for couples, like the comfortable daybeds next to the pool and shaded areas overlooking the sea, perfect for taking in a late afternoon cocktail.

 Arabian Nights Dinner Under the Stars

 The hotel also has an excellent restaurant (open to outside guests).
-Chef Xavi Petit uses mainly local, organic ingredients for his creative modern Mediterranean dishes.
-The menu might include the likes of quinoa and feta falafels drizzled in macadamia nut juice and spinach emulsion, grilled octopus with purple potatoes or sirloin steak from the Valley of Elsa with sauteed cepe mushrooms and truffle oil.
+Its chef uses mainly local, organic ingredients for his creative modern Mediterranean dishes.
+The menu might include the likes of quinoa and feta falafel balls drizzled in macadamia nut juice and spinach emulsion, grilled octopus with purple potatoes or sirloin steak from the Valley of Elsa with sautéed cep mushrooms and truffle oil.